MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 You can do this with functionality and attack datasets generated with the [direct attack simulator](./simulator-interaction-data.md) with the same randomization seed.
 Then you can evaluate jailbreak vulnerability by comparing results from content safety evaluators between the two test dataset's aggregate scores for each safety evaluator.
 A direct attack jailbreak defect is detected when there's presence of content harm response detected in the second direct attack injected dataset when there was none or lower severity detected in the first control dataset.

 *Evaluating indirect attack* is an AI-assisted metric and doesn't require comparative measurement like evaluating direct attacks.
-Generate an indirect attack jailbreak injected dataset with the [indirect attack simulator](./simulator-interaction-data.md) then evaluate with the `IndirectAttackEvaluator`.
+Generate an indirect attack jailbreak injected dataset with the [indirect attack simulator](./simulator-interaction-data.md) then run evaluations with the `IndirectAttackEvaluator`.

 ### Composite evaluators